Areeb196/cs6460-project/rs-tutor/src/problem.md

 - The list `nums` will not be empty and will contain at least two elements.
 - The elements in `nums` will fit within the range of 32-bit signed integers (i32).

 Press the `Start` button to begin knowledge tracing.
 You have 15 minutes to complete the problem.
-A time will be displayed below when tracing begins.
+A timer will be displayed below when tracing begins.
 If you're done before 15 minutes, press `Done` to see the borrowing skill graph on the next page.
 <script src="js/problem.js"></script>
 <button onclick="start()">Start</button>
 ## Your Solution